-If you’re hosting holiday party in your own home, serve them like I do in these photos: with a dollop of freshly whipped cream.
+If you’re hosting a holiday party in your own home, serve them as I do in these photos: with a dollop of freshly whipped cream.

 For a dinner party with utensils, I think they’d be amazing with a scoop of ice cream: vanilla, chocolate, cinnamon, or pumpkin!